WJPD: History

-The music format became all C&W in 1981 (with live, local DJs) and a continued emphasis on local news, weather, sports, and public address programming.

-WJPD AM & FM consistently received the top Arbitron ratings for the listening coverage area during this time period.
+The music format became all country music in 1981 (with live, local DJs) and a continued emphasis on local news, weather, sports, and public address programming.
+WJPD and WJPD-FM consistently received the top Arbitron ratings for the listening coverage area during this time period.

-This live, locally oriented, programming continued through the early 1990s, until private ownership sold WJPD AM & FM to a nationwide media conglomerate.
-Several subsequent sales to other media conglomerates eliminated the locally oriented home-town station identity - and the 1240 AM station's FCC license - in favor of predominantly network satellite radio programming in 92.3 FM.
+This live, locally oriented, programming continued through the early 1990s, until private ownership sold WJPD and WJPD-FM to a nationwide media conglomerate.
+Several subsequent sales to other media conglomerates eliminated the locally oriented home-town station identity–and the 1240 AM station, which became WIAN in 1992 and closed in 2020–in favor of predominantly network satellite radio programming in 92.3 FM.